Marianne wrote asking for help with a Canadian song her grandma sang to her. Here’s her note:

 Always will remember, never shall forget . .

 to bring your umbrella when it turns out wet.

 Can you please share this on your blog to see if anyone knows it?

 If anyone can help with this song, please let us know in the comments below.

-This artilce was posted on Sunday, November 20th, 2011 at 5:23 pm and is filed under Canada, Canadian Children's Songs, Canadian Folk Songs, Children's Songs, Countries & Cultures, English, English Nursery Rhymes, Folk Songs, Languages, Nursery Rhymes, Readers Questions.
+This article was posted on Sunday, November 20th, 2011 at 5:23 pm and is filed under Canada, Canadian Children's Songs, Canadian Folk Songs, Children's Songs, Countries & Cultures, English, English Nursery Rhymes, Folk Songs, Languages, Nursery Rhymes, Readers Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply